TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/FileImports/Index.rst

 The following rules apply:

 * Multiple files are imported in alphabetical order.
+  If a special loading order is desired it is common to prefix the filenames with numbers that increase for files that shall be loaded later.

 * Recursion is allowed: Imported files can have :typoscript:`@import` statements.